The worship at Anglican Church of the Good Shepherd is founded on three principles: evangelical preaching, sacramental faith, and liturgical worship.

 What does evangelical preaching mean?

 In 1 Peter 1:10-12 St. Peter tells us that the prophets of the Old Testament were inspired and guided by the Holy Spirit to proclaim salvation that would be manifest in Jesus Christ.
 The word "evangelical" comes from the Greek word "euangelion" which means "good news" or "gospel."
-The preaching and teaching at Good Shepherd is centered around the gospel, which is the promise of forgiveness of sins found in Jesus Christ alone that is offered to you.
+The preaching and teaching at Good Shepherd is centered around the gospel, which is the promise of forgiveness of sins found in Jesus Christ alone that is offered to all.
 Our preaching and teaching emphasizes and returns to the good news found in Jesus Christ.

 What does sacramental faith mean?

-"Sacramental" comes from the word "sacrament."
 The two sacraments instituted by Jesus Christ are Baptism and the Lord's Supper (sometimes called Holy Communion or the Eucharist).
 Along with faithfully preaching and teaching the Bible, the sacraments bring us into and nourish us in the Christian faith.

 The principal service of Anglican Church of the Good Shepherd is Holy Communion.
 For nearly 2,000 years Christians have gathered in obedience to their Lord to partake of the one cup and one loaf called His Body and Blood (I Cor.
 10:16-17).
-At Good Shepherd we continue the practice of the early Church by continuing steadfastly in the observance of Holy Communion every Sunday.
+At Good Shepherd we continue the practice of the universal Church by continuing steadfastly in the observance of Holy Communion every Sunday.

 About Receiving Communion